xander2508/Notes/5. Standard Information/Operating Systems/Linux/Tooling/Backup and Restore/Deja Dup.md

   - Tooling
   - BackupAndRestore
 ---
 Deja Dup is a graphical backup tool for Ubuntu that simplifies the backup process, allowing us to quickly and easily back up our data.
 It provides a user-friendly interface to create backup copies of data on local or remote storage media.
-It uses [[Rsync]] as a backend and also supports data encryption.
+It uses [[5.
+Standard Information/Operating Systems/Linux/Tooling/Backup and Restore/Rsync]] as a backend and also supports data encryption.